bwaidelich/Wwwision.PrivateResources/README.md

 ```

 With this configuration, tokens will expire after 86400 seconds (= one day).

+**NOTE:** This option is only considered for "whitelisted" tokens that are not bound to a role or security context hash

 **NOTE:** If the publishing of the resource is cached, this might lead to broken resources (e.g. if you use this within
 Neos CMS within a Node Type with a cache lifetime larger than the tokenLifetime).